— QUTUB MINAR —

 Can You Go Inside the Minar Itself?

-No— visitors are not allowed to go inside or climb up the Qutub Minar.
+No— visitors are not allowed to step inside or climb the Qutub Minar.
 This restriction has been in place since 1981, following a tragic incident where a stampede inside the tower led to the deaths of 45 schoolchildren.
 The panic was triggered during a power outage while a large group was inside the narrow staircase, which has no ventilation or emergency exits.

 Since then, for safety and preservation reasons, the interior of the Minar has been permanently closed to the public.
-But don’t worry— while you can’t climb the tower, you can freely explore the monuments in the "Complex".
+But don’t worry—while you can’t climb the tower, you can freely explore the monuments in the "Complex."

 Qutub Minar vs Qutub Complex — What’s the Difference?